ssi-dk/sofi_core/README.md

 ## bifrost_db container ERROR: child process failed, exited with 1
 When running make run.
 If the bifrost conainer keeps failing with an error message saying "ERROR: child process failed, exited with 1".
 Look for if "Error creating journal directory".
-One way to get around this error is by running `make run` with sudo privilidges:
+First look at the [Database permission](#database-permission) section.
+Alternatively, one way to get around this error is by running `make run` with sudo privilidges:
 ```shell
 sudo make run
 ```